 40% of the course is assessed through an Externally Set Assignment.
 One component of work followed by a 10 hour period of supervised unaided work.
+Skills that you will develop:

-- Drawing and painting using a wide variety of materials such as acrylic, watercolour and chalk pastel - Working with different surfaces such as paper, card, acetate and wood - Page design and layout - Image manipulation using Photoshop
+- Drawing and painting using a wide variety of materials such as acrylic, watercolour and chalk pastel - Working with different surfaces such as paper, card, acetate and wood